 Things to Do in Boulder: Boulder, CO Places to Go and Things to Do

 Like many other Colorado communities, Boulder was founded in the mid-1800s during the Gold Rush.
-Today, the former mining town is a vibrant and incredibly scenic hub of outdoor recreation, craft breweries (the Brewer's Association is even headquartered here), and farm-to-table cuisine.
+Today, the former mining town is a vibrant and incredibly scenic hub of outdoor recreation, craft breweries (the Brewer's Association is even headquartered here), farm-to-table cuisine, and other popular attractions.
 It's also the home of the University of Colorado at Boulder, the state's largest university.

 Boulder Outdoor Adventures

 There is truly an endless number of outdoor activities in Boulder.
 In any season, there's hiking, biking, fishing, camping, climbing, boating, skiing (both downhill and cross-country), and more – and that's really only taking into account the backcountry!
 Right in town, Boulder has numerous parks, lakes, reservoirs, and trail systems surrounded by everything from mountain cabins to luxury homes.

 - Central Park

 - Scott Carpenter Park